artsnai/plugin-proagent/README.md

 Claims rewards from your staked positions in Aerodrome pools.

 Example: "Claim rewards from USDC-WETH pool" or "Claim all my rewards"

+### CLAIM_FEES
+Claims trading fees from your liquidity positions in Aerodrome pools.

+Example: "Claim fees from USDC-WETH pool"

+### SHOW_CLAIMABLE_FEES
+Displays the trading fees that are available to claim from your pools.

+Example: "Show claimable fees for all my pools" or "Check available fees for USDC-WETH pool"

 ## Development